 Khris Middleton News: Good to go Thursday

-Middleton (ankles) is available for Thursday's game against Brooklyn, Eric Nehm of The Athletic reports.
+Coach Doc Rivers said that Middleton (ankles) will play in Thursday's game against the Nets, Eric Nehm of The Athletic reports.

-Middleton has appeared in seven consecutive regular-season outings since returning to game action after undergoing bilateral ankle surgeries in the offseason.
-The veteran forward has started in two consecutive outings with Damian Lillard (illness) and Giannis Antetokounmpo (illness) sidelined, during which Middleton has accumulated 39 points, 13 assists, 11 rebounds and two steals across 47 total minutes.
+Middleton will play in his 11th consecutive outing, though the Bucks will likely continue to monitor his playing time after he missed the early part of the season following bilateral ankle surgeries in the offseason.
+The veteran wing has started in his last five appearances, during which he has averaged 19.2 points, 5.8 assists and 5.6 rebounds across 26.4 minutes per contest.

 Win Your League With RotoWire!